WICG/client-hints-infrastructure/README.md

 Similarly, third party delegation is safe because first parties are already able to use other means (such as link decoration), to achieve the same information sharing with third parties, in less convenient and performant ways.

+Further, the HTML delegation can only occur when the `<meta>` HTML tag is not injected via javascript, ensuring third parties cannot delegate hints in ways the first-party did not permit.

 In short, first parties already have the power to share information about the client with third parties.
 Third party delegation of Client Hints provides a